Description

 Matches 76 S. Special order for gold plating, please call for information as to quantity and price.

-Button #104 S is in the series of matching concave pewter buttons.
-It is 9/16″ in size
+Button #103 is the smallest in the series of matching concave pewter buttons.
+It is 7/16″ in size

-129 L is a large flat button.
-The front is a flat circle, one of the largest buttons we have with a loop on the back, The material is Britannia pewter.
-This button is 1-1/8″.
-There are 5 buttons like this in different sizes, also a tiny button for shirt collars.
+L is for large size, 130 is the button number.
+The front is a flat circle, with a loop on the back.
+The material is Britannia pewter.
+This button is 7/8″.
+There are 5 buttons like this in different sizes, also a tiny button for shirt \collars.

 Good for your everyday large button needs like your possibles bag, or cloaks or a great coat.